Candesartan and Hydrochlorothiazide Tablets

-Female patients of childbearing age should be told about the consequences of exposure to candesartan cilexetil-hydrochlorothiazide during pregnancy.
+Female patients of childbearing age should be told about the consequences of exposure to candesartan cilexetil and hydrochlorothiazide during pregnancy.
 Discuss treatment options with women planning to become pregnant.
 Patients should be asked to report pregnancies to their physicians as soon as possible.

-Tell patients receiving candesartan cilexetil-hydrochlorothiazide that lightheadedness can occur, especially during the first days of therapy, and that it should be reported to the prescribing physician.
-Tell patients that if syncope occurs, discontinue candesartan cilexetil-hydrochlorothiazide until the physician has been consulted.
+Tell patients receiving candesartan cilexetil and hydrochlorothiazide that lightheadedness can occur, especially during the first days of therapy, and that it should be reported to the prescribing physician.
+Tell patients that if syncope occurs, discontinue candesartan cilexetil and hydrochlorothiazide until the physician has been consulted.

 Tell all patients that inadequate fluid intake, excessive perspiration, diarrhea, or vomiting can lead to an excessive fall in blood pressure, with the same consequences of lightheadedness and possible syncope.

 Tell patients receiving candesartan cilexetil and hydrochlorothiazide not to use potassium supplements, salt substitutes containing potassium or other drugs that may increase serum potassium levels without consulting the prescribing physician.

 Because candesartan is not significantly metabolized by the cytochrome P450 system and at therapeutic concentrations has no effects on P450 enzymes, interactions with drugs that inhibit or are metabolized by those enzymes would not be expected.

 Interactions common to both Candesartan Cilexetil and Hydrochlorothiazide